JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 # 2. Enabling Trusted Global Liquidity

 Part of Stellar I find so incredible is the heavy lifting done by community validators behind the scenes.
 The diligent and selfless contributions bring accessable transactions to all.
-In this light, I [originally]() wanted to have our own nodes spun up to try testing for the simulated ongoing execution burdens.
+In this light, I [originally](https://github.com/JFWooten4/free-markets/commit/9b8c125b955594c1d73d1ace031146f9588a05fa) wanted to have our own nodes spun up to try testing for the simulated ongoing execution burdens.

-intor should pin as trying to delay as i was prior to get actual data, but that;s presently outside my scpoe of poeprational capabilities across organizations *href free-markets comment NUM draft start) this shoudl implicate htat who i am as a normal person shouldn't matter in contemplating the weight of my args since [good args (but not worded as args) can come from anyone (maybe policy)  ](href some other taking stock where chat on this)
+Part of the reason for this logic is that I don't want to sit here asking for something for nothing.
+Namely, I'm only a motherboard, CPU, and NVMe drive away from getting things spun up.[^test] But that;s presently outside my scpoe of poeprational capabilities across organizations per survivability contraints _supra_ note 1.

+[^test]: I particularly want to mimic some of the original SPEEDEX paper's results on a modern Threadripper.
+With some actual data, I can more meaningfully contribute to the conversation going forward.
+Albeit the precise configuration work is outside my meximal area of expertise.

+That said, can we all agree that the contemplation given to my beliefs ought be weighed independently of my present socioeconomic standing?
+As I've tried to shortly capture, the beaty of the network really shines when it shares the best industry tech with all the classes of society.
+Could introducing "loyalty tiers" as is so common on central exchanges run counter to the ethos that genius can [can come from anyone](https://lnns.co/ZT-4HtxlXVK)?

+## 2.1 Network Design CXYZ Considerations

 this should frame as a collaborative effort to explore other opetions not revelaed in my 1 v 2 hypothecation since theres so many incredibly-intelligent believers in network with genius ieas etrc decenbtralized (this implicates the points amde to Shaptic and adopted by in https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899)

-## 2.1 Network Design CXYZ Considerations

 as discussed, this introduced the questions of frame in the light of an alternative using contracts